sadanandpai/git-guide/README.md

 <img height="600px" src="https://user-images.githubusercontent.com/12962887/181507186-92a6c427-553c-4c1e-b87a-0394d23a1bad.png" alt="pr conflict" />

-PR will show conflicts if the new changes added to the source branch is conflicting with your changes or your branch is lagging.
+PR will show conflicts if the new changes added to the source branch are conflicting with your changes or your branch is lagging.

 There are 2 main approaches to solve this.

 - [Merge approach](#merge-approach)
 - [Rebase approach](#rebase-approach)

-**Follow any one of the approaches.** Dont try both of them.
+**Follow any one of the approaches.** Don't try both of them.

-Assuming that your branch is `develop` and source branch is `main`
+Assuming that your branch is `develop` and the source branch is `main`

 #### Merge approach